sherifkunch/NV_demo/README.md

 A number of AWS resources had been provisioned using terraform infrastructure as a code.

-There is user data script (installation.sh), which installs all the needed packages and softwares for the newly created ec2 instance.
+installation.sh, installs all the needed packages and softwares for the newly created ec2 instance.

-Jenkins automation tool is using pipeline as a code - Jenkinsfile.
+Jenkinsfile is being use as it follows the best practices of IaC.

 There is a python application using Boto3 which interconnect with the database.